nirajchatri/Shoppurs-App/shoppursfrontend/ERROR_HANDLING_GUIDE.md

 # Error Handling System Documentation

-This document describes the new comprehensive error handling system implemented in the Anwar Food application.
+This document describes the new comprehensive error handling system implemented in the shoppurs Food application.

 ## Overview